Ukraine's president accuses Russia of 'energy terrorism'

 Zelenskyy’s spoke soon after Moscow-appointed authorities in southern Ukraine's occupied Kherson region said Russian troops were likely to leave the city of Kherson — a claim that Ukrainian officials greeted with some skepticism.

 The Kremlin-installed regional administration already has moved tens of thousands of civilians out of the city, citing the threat of increased shelling as Ukraine's army pursues a counteroffensive to reclaim the region.
-Authorities removed the Russian flag from the Kherson administration building on Thursday, a week after the regional government moved out.
+Authorities removed the Russian flag from the Kherson administration building on Thursday.

 Ukraine’s southern military spokeswoman, Natalia Humeniuk, said the flag’s removal could be a ruse “and we should not hurry to rejoice.”
 She told Ukrainian television that some Russian military personnel are disguising themselves as civilians.